segunfamisa/android-zeitung/README.md

 Android Zeitung uses API from [News API](https://newsapi.org)

-Project still in early stages, WIP.
+Project still in early stage, WIP.
+Not much to see here :)